visgl/loaders.gl/modules/mvt/docs/api-reference/mapbox-vector-tile-loader.md

 Even though tile coordinates go from 0 to 1, there can be some negative (or greater than one) coordinates because of buffer cells within MVT to handle geometry clipping.
 That difference can be as much as `bufferSize / tileExtent` depending on MVT creation parameters.

+Note that local coordinates are relative to tile origin, which is in the top left.

 ```js
 import {MVTLoader} from '@loaders.gl/mvt';
 import {load} from '@loaders.gl/core';